thirumurthis/Learnings/Azure_databricks_python/Locally_connecting_to_Databricks_cluster.md

  - Use `databricks --help` to configure the cli locally. command `databricks configure --token`
  - Pass in the Cluster name, URL, Generated token, in my case created a profile to connect to dev Databricks cluster.

-#### To push the schema to databricks for local development
+#### To push the Files from local development to Databricks filesystem
-  - Created the `table1_raw.json` schema definition file locally and use below command to push to Databricks.
+  - Create the `table1_raw.json` definition file locally and use below command to push to Databricks.
   - Below command will copy the file from the local to Databricks
 ```
 $ databricks fs cp ./schemas/table1.json dbfs:/FileStore/custom-datalake-schema/ --profile dev